kyorohiro/hello_skyengine/ph_2d_boun_no_rot/doc/README.md

 ```
+// following code is checked in 2015/10/31
 class World {
   Vector3 gravity = new Vector3(0.0, -9.8 / 500.0, 0.0);
   List<Primitive> primitives = [];
   next(double time) {
+    primitives.shuffle();
     for (Primitive a in primitives) {
       for (Primitive b in primitives) {
         if (a != b && a.checkCollision(b)) {